netcore-jsa/unimus-backup-exporter/README.md

 # Unimus Backup Exporter

 The Unimus backup exporter exports backups from your [Unimus](https://unimus.net) server, stores them locally, and pushes them to a git repo if desired.
-It ships as two interchangeable, fully-featured implementations - a Bash script and a PowerShell script - that read the same config and produce identical output.
+It ships as two fully-featured implementations - a Bash script for Linux/macOS and a PowerShell script for Windows (it also runs on Linux/macOS) - that read the same config and produce the same backups.
 Use whichever fits your environment.

 ## _Requirements_